shivamujawame/AIW-Infra-Migration/Labfiles/ms-spl-discover-your-windows-servers.md

 ### Estimated Duration: 60 minutes

-In this Hands-on Lab, you will use Azure Migrate: Server Assessment to assess the on-premises environment.
-This will include selecting Azure Migrate tools, deploying the Azure Migrate appliance into the on-premises environment, creating a migration assessment, and using the Azure Migrate dependency visualization.
+In this Hands-on Lab, you will discover on-prem servers using use Azure Migrate Appliance.
+The Azure Migrate appliance is a tool provided by Microsoft to assist in the discovery and assessment of on-premises infrastructure for migration to Azure.
+It collects detailed information about servers, applications, databases, and workloads in your environment, including configuration, performance, and dependencies.

 ## Exercise: Discovery, Assess, and Plan: Evaluate your current environment